 During Spring 2010, the vertical resolution of the second version AROME increased and became better than that of ALADIN in the lower levels (less than 3000m above ground).
 New data were added in the initialization process, especially on radar de tected precipitations by the ARAMIS network.
 From this version of the model onwards, the increase of the horizontal resolution of ARPEGE over Europe made it possible to coupled AROME and ARPEGE.

 The third version of AROME characterized by a 76% increase of the geographic horizontal resolution and a free from ARPEGE surface field initialization was made possible by the gain in computation power which occurred at the beginning of 2010.

 Our computation power increased anew and has permit to further increase the AROME horizontal resolution to 1.3km and a 1.5 times finer vertical resolution.

-A dedicated version to nowcasting (at a few hours range) is pre-operational.
-An AROME ensemble prediction system (either to estimate the uncertainty of a prediction or to give a probability warning whenever a hazard level is reached) will complement the deterministic version of AROME in 2016.
+A dedicated version to nowcasting (at a few hours range) is operational.
+An AROME ensemble prediction system (either to estimate the uncertainty of a prediction or to give a probability warning whenever a hazard level is reached) has been complemented the deterministic version of AROME since 2016.

-Model versions of AROME dedicated to overseas territories are currently being deployed .
+Model versions of AROME dedicated to overseas territories are also used operationally.